adamsmasher/bustfree/README.md

 As the primary tools I use, I'd like to extend my thanks to [beware](https://www.bircd.org/), developer of BGB and to the developers of RGBDS ([history](https://rgbds.gbdev.io/docs/v0.4.2/rgbds.7), [current contributors on github](https://github.com/gbdev/rgbds/graphs/contributors)).

 Bust Free! uses the [GBSoundSystem](https://github.com/BlitterObjectBob/GBSoundSystem/) audio driver.
+The [Tiled](https://www.mapeditor.org/) map editor is used to build levels.
+Some utility scripts are written in the [Python](https://www.python.org/) programming language.

 Much thanks to Nintendo for making the Game Boy, and to [Gunpei Yokoi](https://en.wikipedia.org/wiki/Gunpei_Yokoi) in particular for dreaming of it.